Akshay-Paunikar/Forage_Virtual_Internship_Program/JP Morgan Chase & Co/Quantitative Research/Task 1 - Investigate and analyze price data/readme.md

 ### Task 1 - Investigate and analyze price data
-Investigate and analyze price data
+Learn about commodities markets and demonstrate data analysis skills

 ### Here is the background information on your task
 You are a quantitative researcher working with a commodity trading desk.
 Alex, a VP on the desk, wants to start trading natural gas storage contracts.
 However, the